 5.2 Comparable Blogs in My Genre

-Find 3 – 5 blogs in your topic area that have similar readerships and categories (to yours) that aren’t quite the most popular.
+Find 3 – 5 blogs in your topic area that have similar readerships and categories to yours.
 You’ll want to make sure to use comparison wisely here.
 It shouldn’t be used to make you feel good or bad about your web presence, but to see what others are doing, support their efforts, and start interacting with some of their readers who might be interested in adding your blog to their lists.
-That’s the thing about blog readers, we won’t necessarily abandon a blog just because we found another good one on a similar topic.
+That’s the thing about blog readers: we won’t necessarily abandon a blog just because we found another good one on a similar topic.
+It’s just like TV shows.
+I watch about 5,011 spy shows.
+I’ve got 17 favorites.

 Make the same types of notes about these comparable blogs as you did about the leading blogs in your field.